tremho/odp-documentation/bookshelf/Shelf 2 Examples/Battery/src/battery_overview.md

 Batteries typically report their state over a bus when queried and may also broadcast alarms when thresholds are breached.

-The SBS specification outlines 21 functions that a smart battery should implement.
+The SBS specification outlines these functions that a smart battery should implement.
 These define a consistent set of data points and behaviors that other power management components can rely on:

 - `ManufacturerAccess` – Optional, manufacturer-specific 16-bit value.
 - `RemainingCapacityAlarm` – Battery capacity threshold at which an alert should be raised.